voxeet/comms-sdk-react-native/docs/classes/internal.CommandService.md

 ▸ **send**(`message`): `Promise`<`void`\>

 Sends a message to all conference participants.
-The message is in a form of a basic stream.

 #### Parameters